MaximumFluff/Exercise-Tracker-API/README.md

 #### A microservice project, part of Free Code Camp's curriculum

+## How to use
+You can test this project from this link: https://grey-spirit.glitch.me/ Instructions for usage can be found at that link.

 ### User Stories

 1. I can create a user by posting form data username to /api/exercise/new-user and returned will be an object with username and _id.